greydanus/hamiltonian-nn/README.md

 ![latents-hnn.png](static/latents-hnn.png)

 4. [Phase space plots](https://en.wikiversity.org/wiki/Advanced_Classical_Mechanics/Phase_Space) are a common way to visualize Hamiltonians.
 We can make a phase space plot in the autoencoder's latent space.
-We can also integrate along the energy contours of phase space to predict the dynamics of a system (in the figure below, we intentionally "add energy" halfway through).
+We can also integrate along the energy contours of phase space to predict the dynamics of the system (in the figure below, we intentionally "add energy" halfway through).

 ![integrate-latent-hnn.png](static/integrate-latent-hnn.png)

 5. After integrating in latent space, we can project back into pixel space to simulate the dynamics of the system.
+Notice that the system gets a bump in energy halfway through.

 ![pendulum-sim-hnn.gif.png](static/pendulum-sim-hnn.gif.png)